Setup SMS Server

 To install the SMS Server first download the latest version of the setup here and follow the instructions in the setup wizard.

-The installation will ask you the specify two directories:
+The installation will ask you to specify two directories:

 - The program directory.
 This is where the setup will store the program files.